 Other causes of pain may be pain secondary to the facet joints.
 Facet joint pain responds favorably to medial branch blocks and potentially provides long-term pain relief.
 Sometimes the sacroiliac joints (behind the pelvis) become irritated and generate pain.

 Sometimes, the implanted spinal instrumentation causes pain and may be relieved with an anesthetic and steroid injection.

-When injections do not provide adequate long term pain relief, spinal cord stimulation (neuromodulation) may be considered.
-Several studies prove that spinal cord stimulation is more effective in relieving pain that repeat surgery.
+When injections do not provide adequate long-term pain relief, spinal cord stimulation (neuromodulation) may be considered.
+Several studies prove that spinal cord stimulation is more effective in relieving pain that repeats surgery.
 Advances in neuromodulation technology enable this device to be effective in the treatment of low back and leg pain.